 Atlantic Right Whale

-*401/22Protecting the North Atlantic Right Whale : Speed Restriction Measures in the Gulf of St. Lawrence
+*401/23Protecting the North Atlantic Right Whale: Speed Restriction Measures in the Gulf of St. Lawrence

 The Government of Canada has established these zones to reduce the risk of vessel colliding with North Atlantic right whales (NARW).

-•For a third and final year, a trial voluntary slowdown of 10.0 knots over the ground spanning from Cabot Strait (a line running from Cape North NS to Cape Ray NL) to the eastern edge of dynamic shipping zone E will be implemented at the beginning and end of the North Atlantic right whale season.
+•A voluntary seasonal slowdown of 10.0 knots over the ground spanning from Cabot Strait (a line running from Cape North NS to Cape Ray NL) to the eastern edge of dynamic shipping zone E will be implemented at the beginning and end of the North Atlantic right whale season.

 Please check the latest NAVWARN for all speed restrictions currently in effect.